IanButterworth/Darknet.jl/buildnotes.md

 ## Step 1: Make binary
-Before Making, make sure the libdarknet.so filename setting has the appropriate extension  for your target operating system
+Before Making, make sure the libdarknet.so filename setting has the appropriate extension  for your target operating system (.dylib for MacOS)